pawlex/am386sx/README.md

 ## DESIGN GOALS
 - x86 microprocessor (hardware)
 - UART interface
-- BIOS boot dos
-- BIOS linux boot
 - Off the shelf compatability with assemblers (FASM)
-- GCC

 ### NICE TO HAVES
 - VGA
 - - VGA BIOS
 - - SVGA EXTENTIONS
+- BIOS that boots dos
+- BIOS that boots linux
+- SDCARD for storage
+- GCC

 ## DESIGN CONSTRAINTS
 - 3.3v operation (for use with FPGA and modern memories).